-Dentist in Richmond, VA decodes your tongue concerns
+Dentist in Glen Allen, VA decodes your tongue concerns

 A variety of issues can cause your tongue to be sore, so it can be hard to determine the right sore tongue cure at home without a diagnosis.
 For example, pain in one area of your tongue may be due to canker sores, injury, or infection, whereas an overall sensation of pain or burning could be due to oral cancer, hormonal changes, or irritants.
 If you are suffering from an ongoing sore mouth or tongue, Dr. Hart can examine your entire mouth to determine the underlying cause and recommend the best sore mouth and tongue treatment for your specific needs.
 In some cases, a change in diet may be all that is needed to stop your pain, whereas, in others, targeted homeopathic remedies or other treatments may be necessary to help resolve your symptoms.